 Narrator Les Wittlin brings his expertise to both mock trials with his presentation of the case, and educational clips throughout.
 Les highlights best practices and common errors made, with clear and concise insight.
 These are learning tools like you’ve never seen before.

-Background Documents on CD – Various background documents are referred to during the trial.
+Background Documents in the PDF – Various background documents are referred to during the trial.
 We suggest you print these off prior to viewing the proceedings.

 Exhibit A: Chart (1 page)

 Exhibit B: Fact Situation (5 pages)